 FCM seeks nominations for the GMF Council

-The Federation of Canadian Municipalities seeks new members from the public, academic, environment and private sectors for the Green Municipal Fund (GMF) Council.
+The Federation of Canadian Municipalities is seeking one elected municipal official from British Columbia for the Green Municipal Fund (GMF) Council.
 The council is comprised of 15 members who are recognized as leaders in the federal, municipal and environmental sectors and as innovators and champions of environmental sustainability.

 How to express your interest

 If you are interested in serving as a member of the GMF Council, please fill out the GMF Council Expression of Interest form.
-Please also send your resume to firstname.lastname@example.org.
-Ensure that you complete the form and email your resume to FCM by midnight (EST) on Wednesday, January 31, 2018.
+Ensure that you complete the form by midnight (EST) on Friday, September 28, 2018.
 All applications will be confidential.
-Decisions will be made no later than the end of February 2018.
+Decisions will be made no later than the end of October 2018.